 First, let’s understand what causes the pavement to crack and what treatment options are available.

 Now that you know what causes the pavement to crack, let’s look at the two treatment methods to repair cracks.
-You can either crack seal or crack fill.
+You can use crack sealant or crack filler.

-Crack sealing uses specialized materials that move with the pavement as it expands and contracts, and that also bond to the walls of the crack, preventing the intrusion of water and incompressibles into the crack.
-Crack sealant is specifically engineered to use specialized materials that allow it to remain flexible at low temperatures so it doesn’t crack or split open, and it remains stable at higher temperatures so that it doesn’t track or bleed on the pavement.
+Crack sealant is (1) specialized materials that bond to the walls of the crack and can move horizontally and vertically with the pavement as it expands and contracts; (2) prevents intrusion of water and debris into the crack; and (3) is specifically engineered to remain flexible at low temperatures so it does not crack or split open and remains stable at higher temperatures so that it does not track or bleed on the pavement.
+Examples of crack sealant are Crafco Roadsaver, Polyflex and Asphalt Rubber hot-applied sealants.

 Crafco has the industry-leading crack sealing tools to help you get the most out of your efforts.